roman-pavlov/management-handbook/README.md

 <img src="img/vladislav-klapin-SymZoeE8quA-unsplash.jpg" height=300 alt="Hello" />

-## Why this readme
+## Why This Readme
 Hello and welcome to my README!
 If you are here, you are probably curious.
 By writing this document I want you to help to understand how to work with me in the best possible way.
-I use this as an opportunity to share a bit more about my values, role, expectations, ways of working etc. I care about work I do and people I work with.
+I use this as an opportunity to share a bit more about my values, role, expectations, ways of working etc. I care about the work I do and the people I work with.
 I hope this document will help to establish a lasting and productive collaboration.

+## Briefly About Myself
+I am Ukrainian, living and working in the UK since 2015.
+I love building cool products that help people to live better lives.
+I have a family: a wife, a daughter and a dog.
+I enjoy Yoga, travelling, martial arts, music, motorcycling, skiing and many other things in life.

 ## My Values
 Philosophically, I lean towards the liberal views with a high-level